SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ### Level 8

-* Divine Resistance

-You have resistance to Necrotic damage.

 * Divine Strike

 Once per turn, deal 1d8 necrotic damage on weapon attacks.
 This damage increases to 2d8 at 14th level.